TheDuckCow/godot-road-generator/demo/procedural_generator/readme.md

 - Script is attached to the root
 - The addon-provided RoadManager node is a child, which itself has one RoadContainer child and one other child used to place all cars including the player's
+- The player instance of the RoadActor is added to the scene, state set to player, visualize_lane set to true, and auto-register set to false (to avoid any risk of automatic culling when freeing RoadLanes)

 **road_actor.gd/tscn** - The vehicles that appear on the road, with export vars to differentiate a player driven vs "AI" driven vehicle